Docker Logo

 Docker LogoDocker Logo PNG

 The emblem demonstrates openness and orderliness.
-The Docker logo symbolizes software that brings together a huge amount of organized information.
-This is a hint of convenience and ease of work.
+The Docker logo symbolizes software that organizes a large amount of information, hinting at convenience and ease of use.

 Docker: Brand overview